empreinte-digitale/orejime/README.md

     // You must provide a link to your privacy policy page
     privacyPolicy: "",

     // Optional.
-Applications configured below will be ON by default if default=true.
+Purposes configured below will be ON by default if default=true.
     // defaults to true
     default: true,

     // Optional.
 If "mustConsent" is set to true, Orejime will directly display the consent
     // manager modal and not allow the user to close it before having actively
-    // consented or declined the use of third-party apps.
+    // consented or declined the use of third-party purposes.
     // defaults to false
     mustConsent: false,

     // Optional.
 If "mustNotice" is set to true, Orejime will display the consent
     // notice and not allow the user to close it before having actively
-    // consented or declined the use of third-party apps.
+    // consented or declined the use of third-party purposes.
     // Has no effect if mustConsent is set to true.
     // defaults to false
     mustNotice: false,